BBGKY Hierarchy and Generalised Hydrodynamics

-Let us now characterise the solutions to Condition~\ref{eq:condition1}.
-We observe the following~\cite{Note2} \begin{property} The only polynomial fulfilling Condition~\ref{eq:condition1} is \be V(k) \propto k^{2}. \ee \end{property} This is precisely the integrable Cheon-Shigehara potential \eqref{eq:Etiennespotential} at order $O(\beta)$ in the limit of zero regularisation.
-We note that \eqref{eq:sol} is indeed the only known integrable polynomial potential for the class of models \eqref{eq:FermionicH}.
-For this potential we can use a standard result of Fourier analysis ~\cite{hormander2015analysis, strichartz2003guide} , to construct complete set of charges with density supported on a single point (so-called ``ultra-local" charges \cite{korepin1993quantum}).
+We note that to the best of our knowledge, \eqref{eq:sol} and \eqref{eq:CSCalogero} correspond to the only known integrable potentials for \eqref{eq:FermionicH} in the thermodynamic limit.
+Importantly both cases give rise to theories with a single species of quasi-particles (smoothly connected to free fermions for vanishing $V$).
+For the $k^2$ potential one can use a standard result of Fourier analysis ~\cite{hormander2015analysis, strichartz2003guide} to construct a complete set of ``ultra-local" charges \cite{korepin1993quantum} with density supported on a single point.
 To this end it is sufficient to take the set of charges constructed choosing $f(k)\in\{k^{2n}\}_{n=1}^{\infty}$.